 Anyway his advice eventually crystallised as a proverb in mediaeval Latin as si fueris Romae, Romano vivito more; si fueris alibi, vivito sicut ibi.
 OK OK, I'll translate -- if you are in Rome, live in the Roman way; if you are elsewhere, live as they do there.
 Which has come into English, though only the first half of it, as "When in Rome, do as the Romans do".

 So there, now you can impress the hell out of people at your next cocktail party, fund raiser, reception, winkel, or whatever the case may be.
 But that was not my point in going through all this stuff.
-The reason I bother with, and bother you with, this kind of stuff at all, this stuff now and in all of the stuff I write here, is what does it show us about things now.
+The reason I bother with, and bother you with, this kind of stuff at all, both in this post and all the others on this blog, is what does it show us about things now.